adlonymous/t3gallery/README.md

 # T3 Gallery

-As of now, just clone the repo, run `npm install` and `npm run dev`
+Clone repo, run `npm install`, get the required environment variables, and run `npm run db:push` to seed the database.
+Then run `npm run dev`.
+Run `npm run db:studio` to see the database.
+Run `npm run build` to build the app.

 # TODO